 Policymakers during COVID-19 operate in uncharted territory and must make tough decisions.
 Operational Research – the ubiquitous ‘science of better’ – plays a vital role in supporting this decision-making process.
 First spotted in Wuhan in China, the ongoing COVID-19 pandemic has triggered the most severe recession in nearly a century and, according to the OECD’s latest Economic Outlook, it has been causing enormous damage to people’s health, jobs, and well-being.
 COVID-19 has affected almost all countries in the world and, has practically put the entire planet on hold for more than 2 months.
 At the time this paper was being revised, the number of confirmed global cases was more than 13 million; the number of deaths crossed the mark of 500,000 in late June 2020 – standing at 571,689 as of 13–7–2020 (WHO, 2020).
-Unfortunately, the number of cases and deaths is still exhibiting significant growth in many countries, with the Americas (most notably the USA and Brazil) being in the pandemic’s epicenter.
+Unfortunately, the number of cases and deaths is still exhibiting significant growth in many countries, with the Americas (most notably the USA and Brazil) being at the pandemic’s epicenter.

 Our generation has never met anything remotely similar to this pandemic.
 Despite HIV/AIDS being associated with far more deaths, the speed with which COVID-19 can kill even-perfectly-healthy humans (sometimes within just a few days), and the unprecedented disruption in work and a social life that it has brought (getting workers furloughed for months and the vulnerable part of the population in strict isolation for 12 weeks), makes this pandemic unique.